Private Maternity Stay

 Professional photography services are available, please refer to your bedside booklet for further details.

-The Mother Baby Unit provides assistance to families experiencing ante and post-natal difficulties.
+The Early Parenting Centre provides assistance to families experiencing ante and post-natal difficulties.
 These difficulties may include ante and post-natal anxiety, depression, breastfeeding problems, maternal exhaustion and/or sleeping problems.

 Mitcham Private Hospital has developed a Code of Conduct so that visitors understand that a certain level of behaviour is expected and hospital staff understand their rights in order to protect patients, staff and other visitors.